 - Life of an EPFO Enforcement Office

 - Q. 2.
-What motivated you to go for EPFO in the first place, given the fact that you were more inclined towards the civil services.
+What motivated you to go for EPFO in the first place, given the fact that you were more inclined towards civil services?

 - Q. 3.
 What about those students or that section who have never attempted UPSC, but still want to appear for this exam or trying for this exam?

 - Q. 4.
-What is your message for aspirant who are weak in few sections and very good in few?
+What is your message for aspirants who is weak in a few sections and very good in a few?
 How do they leverage their strengths?

 - Q. 6.
 Take us through the preparation strategy for current affairs.